-Trump to bring back coronavirus briefings in attempt to revive faltering campaign
+Trump to bring back coronavirus briefings in attempt to revive reelection campaign

 “Americans can see that President Trump has been out front and leading the country through the coronavirus crisis,” Trump campaign spokesman Tim Murtaugh said in a statement.
 “That’s in marked contrast to Joe Biden, who sits in his basement and lobs ineffective partisan hand grenades with the sole purpose of turning a health crisis into a political weapon.”

-Trump himself has vacillated over the usefulness of the briefings, first defending them and pointing to strong ratings before lamenting over his coverage in the media.
+Trump himself has vacillated over the usefulness of the briefings, first defending them and pointing to strong ratings before lamenting his coverage by the news media.

-“The Wall Street Journal always ‘forgets’ to mention that the ratings for the White House Press Briefings are “through the roof” (Monday Night Football, Bachelor Finale, according to @nytimes) & is only way for me to escape the Fake News & get my views across,” Trump tweeted on April 9 after the Wall Street Journal editorial board described the conferences as “wasted” time.
+“The Wall Street Journal always ‘forgets’ to mention that the ratings for the White House Press Briefings are “through the roof” (Monday Night Football, Bachelor Finale, according to @nytimes) & is only way for me to escape the Fake News & get my views across,” Trump tweeted on April 9 after the Journal’s editorial board described the conferences as “wasted” time.

-Just over two weeks later, shortly after Trump created a firestorm with his comments about injecting disinfectant, he expressed a different view about the briefings.
+A couple of weeks later, shortly after Trump created a firestorm with his comments about injecting disinfectant, he expressed a different view of the briefings.

 “What is the purpose of having White House News Conferences when the Lamestream Media asks nothing but hostile questions, & then refuses to report the truth or facts accurately,” Trump tweeted on April 25.
 “They get record ratings, & the American people get nothing but Fake News.
 Not worth the time & effort!”

-In the weeks since he ended the daily briefings, Trump has held large rallies in coronavirus hotspots, commuted the sentence of political ally Roger Stone, defended Confederate generals and flags, pledged to sign executive orders on health care and immigration, threatened to cut funding for schools that don’t hold in person classes this fall and held a Bible in front of a church after federal agents cleared a path by forcefully removing peaceful protests.
+In the weeks since he ended the daily briefings, Trump has held rallies in coronavirus hotspots; commuted the sentence of political ally Roger Stone; defended Confederate generals and symbols; pledged to sign executive orders on health care and immigration; threatened to cut funding for schools that don’t hold in-person classes this fall; and posed with a Bible in front of a church for a photo op after law enforcement cleared peaceful protesters from the area.

-Scott Reed, a veteran Republican operative and chief strategist at the U.S. Chamber of Commerce, said a return to the coronavirus briefings could be an opportunity for Trump’s administration to “stop running down unimportant rabbit trails.”
+Scott Reed, a veteran Republican operative and chief strategist at the U.S. Chamber of Commerce, said a return to the coronavirus briefings could be an opportunity for the Trump administration to “stop running down unimportant rabbit trails.”

 “The voters care about a solution to the virus,” he said in an email.
 “Good move that the President is restarting the briefings — a real chance to deliver a sharp message, repeat it over and over, and exit stage right for the medical pros.”